Kwiebs/Forpetswithlove/exampleSite/content/english/blog/stop-cat-scratching-couch.md

 Gives your cat appropriate scratching outlets and redirects them from the couch.

+Find a variety of scratching posts on https://amzn.to/43cVBki.
 ## 2. Make the Couch Less Appealing

 ### Instructions